eleda77/eleda77.github.io/docs/vocab_list.md

 ### P {#header-title-16}
+**pachyderm** - a very large mammal with thick skin, especially an elephant, rhinoceros, or hippopotamus

 **pagination** - the sequence of numbers assigned to pages in a book or periodical

 **paillase** - a thin mattress filled with straw or sawdust